 Vegi Tray Wreath

-Vegi ranch is made with sour cream and a ranch packet.
+Vegi ranch is made with one tub of sour cream with one Ranch packet for the vegetables.

 In a bowl mix together the flour, sugar, cocoa, baking powder and salt and put to one side for later.